Canine Health Information Center Database

 How old must my dog be?
 At least 12 months old.

 How do I register the results?
 Complete the form given to you by the opthamologist and send your copy to OFA after the exam is complete.
-You may also send the form to the Canine Eye Registration Foundation (CERF) with instructions to also include your dog's results in their database.
-They will forward the results to OFA for you.

 Hip Dysplasia Testing

 Hip dysplasia is a condition in which the hips have more laxity in the joint than they should, leading to arthritic changes, loss of function, and pain.
 In extreme cases hip replacement surgery may be required.
 Fortunately, severe hip dysplasia is not common in Irish Wolfhounds.
 However, it does occur, and testing is recommended.

 How is this test performed?
 The dog's hips must be xrayed.